Overview

 How it works

 radioactivedecay calculates an analytical solution to the decay chain differential equations using matrix and vector multiplications.
 It implements the method described in ref.
 [5].
 See the theory docpage for more details.
 It calls NumPy [6] and SciPy [7] for the matrix operations.
 There is also a high numerical precision decay calculation mode based on SymPy [8] routines.
+Decay time series data can be output as a Pandas [9] dataframes.

 The datasets repo on GitHub contains a Jupyter Notebook for creating the ICRP-107 decay dataset.
 Notebooks with cross-checks of decay calculation results against PyNE [10] and Radiological Toolbox [11] are held in the comparisons repo.